 Aside from the services offered on site, faculty members teaching at a distance have the option to participate in a continuing education program that focuses primarily in online learning and topics that pertain to effectively delivering instruction in the online environment.
 This six week program is aligned with the national standards for quality online teaching established by iNACOL (www.inacol.org) and is offered totally online through Texas A&M College of Education and Human Development.
 Faculty members that successfully complete the program are awarded a Virtual Instructor Certificate and continuing education units from Texas A&M University.

-Faculty members that teach using ITVC obtain training on the use and manipulation of the videoconferencing system.
+Faculty members that teach using video or web conferencing products, such as Blackboard Collaborate, may obtain training on the use and manipulation of these tools.
 Training also includes instructions and information on how to prepare their lesson materials for this type of delivery.
-A training manual for faculty members teaching using ITVC may be found in the eLearning page at http://www.tamiu.edu/elearning/TTVN.shtml.
-Technical assistance is provided before the beginning of every class meeting.
-In order to prevent technical difficulties, connection is established at least 30 minutes before the beginning of class.
-Also, a site facilitator is procured at each distant site to serve as technical support and education liaison.
+If requested, technical assistance may be provided before the beginning of every class meeting.
+In order to prevent technical difficulties, we recommend that a connection should be established at least 15-30 minutes before the beginning of class.

 At the faculty request, orientation sessions are scheduled with his/her class at the beginning of the semester.
 These sessions may take place on campus or at a distance and cover a number of topics to include basic navigation of the eLearning Management System, access to class materials, participation in communication and discussion forums, and technical support.
 Sessions are scheduled on campus at convenient times for both faculty and students.